ofiscal/pgn-years/input/README.md

 The first two digits of that code are determined by the sector it belongs to at birth.

+### PITFALL: Disappearing entities

 Red items in `Homologacion.xlsx` disappear in the year in which they are red.
+But extracting formatting information from an Excel spreadsheet via Pandas is either difficult or impossible, depending on the information in question.
+Therefore I manually added a "deleted" column to both tabs of the spreadsheet.
+Where it is 1, the entity no longer exists starting in that year.
+That is, it is 1 for the first year in which it does *not* exist.
+Otherwise it is missing.

 ## Ley_PGN_2013-2022.xlsx